shababo/ether/README.md

 ## Features

-- Transform existing classes into distributed system components with via decorators or yaml configuration
+- Transform existing classes into distributed system components via decorators and/or yaml configuration
-- Automatic process lifecycle management and monitoring
+- Automatic lifecycle management and monitoring of components
-- Configuration-based instance launching
+- Configuration-based integration and launching
-- Built-in initialization and cleanup
+- System-wide logging of events and execution
 - Type validation for messages using Pydantic
-- System-wide logging of events and execution
-- Automatic guarantees on data saving and annotation/metadata
+- Guarantees on data saving and annotation/metadata

 ## Quick Start